Polymer/polymer-library-docs/app/3.0/docs/quick-tour.md

 Now that you understand these fundamental Polymer concepts:

 -   Explore more with the [Build an element tutorial](first-element/intro).
--   Or [Install Polymer 3.x](install-3-0) to get started with a new project.
+-   Or [Install Polymer 3.x](install-3-0) to get started on a new project.